 The WSDL (Web Service Description Language) definition for SOAP-method calls:

 The SOAP interface supports both Document/Literal and RPC/Encoded SOAP-bindings.

 The RESTful (HTTP request) API exposes the same methods as the SOAP API with an

-additional GetAccessToken() method which enables the use of an access token in the sent message header overriding
+additional GetAccessToken() method or a Data Slot Key which enable the use of a custom header overriding